clintgrove/databricks-devops/README.md

 We are running pipelines from Azure Devops and GitHub Actions to demonstrate how you can use the Databricks CLI capabilities like `databricks workspace` from the command line to copy files from your local or from your git repository to the Databricks workspace to any location you specify.
 You can set `--overwrite` to make sure that you overwrite any existing files there.

 The command we want to use for Azure Devops is:

 `databricks workspace import_dir $(Build.SourcesDirectory)/${{ parameters.notebooksPath }} /Shared/live4 --overwrite`

 If you are using Github Actions then it is:

 `databricks workspace import_dir --overwrite ${{ inputs.notebooksPath }} /Shared/live4`

-where the `/Shared/live4` can be any name you want, it doesn't have to be that.
+Where the `/Shared/live4` can be any name you want, it doesn't have to be that.
 Also you can put it in `/Users/live` or `/Users/assets/notebooks` if you wanted to.

 Workspaces have these folders by default: